Athletes & Family Members | Volunteers | Sponsors & Supporters

 I have a community group that I would like to inform of your programs.
 Do you have information that I could give to them?

-Yes.
-Informational materials explaining our programs are available free of charge to your organization.
-If you would like a Special Pops representative to attend your meeting, just let us know when and where.
+Absolutely.
+Informational materials explaining our programs are readily available for your use.
+If you would like a Special Pops Tennis representative to attend your meeting, just let us know when and where.
 We always appreciate the opportunity to tell our story!
+Contact us to request our presentation and arrange for someone to visit with you in-person or virtually.
+Send an email to email@example.com or call (404) 702-5820.